 Manicotti Stuffed with a Vegan Pumpkin Cream Filling

 - 1 8 ounce box of manicotti shells

 - 1 cup soaked cashews

 - ½ teaspoon salt

 - 8 tablespoon vegan butter

 - 1 cup sliced shiitake mushrooms

-Bring a large pot of water to a boil.
-When the water is boiling, salt the water with approximately 2 tbsp (30 g) of sea salt.
+- Bring a large pot of water to a boil.
+When the water is boiling, salt the water with approximately 2 tablespoon (30 g) of sea salt.
 This is optional but it yields a great pasta.

 - Boil the manicotti until al dente according to box instructions, and drain and spread the noodles out in a baking dish.

 - Heat a large skillet on medium high heat and toast (shake the pan frequently to prevent burning) the pecans or walnuts until they release their oil and are aromatic, approximately three minutes to five minutes.
 They should be slightly browned.